Meet EPA Biologist Theodore Angradi, Ph.D.

 Exploring Aquatic Ecosystems

 Theodore Angradi, Ph.
-D., is a research biologist whose work with EPA has mostly focused on ecosystem monitoring and assessment for some of the largest rivers in the United States.
+D., is a research biologist whose early work with EPA focused on ecosystem monitoring and assessment for some of the largest rivers in the United States.
 Dr. Angradi has been involved in large river research for about 18 years, and has worked on the Snake River in Idaho, the Colorado River in Arizona, and the Missouri River in North Dakota.
+More recently, his work has been centered on the Great Lakes Areas of Concern.
+Specifically, he is interested in how the environmental clean-up and waterfront revitalization of the Great Lakes can benefit humans and their well-being.

 How does your science matter?